 Conjure Animals (3rd Level)

 If you have chosen a druid so that you can feel like a Disney princess who has an army of critters at their beck and call, well then, here you go.
 Conjure animals allows you to conjure spirits with the form and stats of an animal.
 The amount you can summon depends on the Challenge Rating of the creature you’re summoning.
-If the challenge rating is higher, you have to summon less individuals.
+If the challenge rating is higher, you have to summon fewer individuals.
 These beings are always friendly to you and your companions and obey all commands in combat.
 Though, without direction, they will focus on protecting themselves.

 Call Lightning (3rd Level)

 Summon the wrath and power of Zeus!
 Well, not exactly, but you can use this spell to conjure a storm cloud that sends bolts of lightning to your enemies.
 So, close enough.
 This spell is exclusive to Druids and Tempest domain Clerics, and it deals 3d10 to any target who fails a dexterity saving throw.
 They will still take half damage on a successful save, though.
 This spell is excellent because of its 120ft range, but it is limited as it can not be used in any indoor combat.